 Simple English definitions for legal terms

-Read a random definition: grand
+Read a random definition: classical theory of insider trading

 Term: PLENARTY